OpenModelica/OpenModelica/doc/UsersGuide/source/ommatlab.rst

 >>> omc.ModelicaSystem("BouncingBall.mo","BouncingBall",["Modelica", "SystemDynamics", "dcmotor.mo"])

+-  The fourth input argument (optional), which is used to set the command line options e.g.,

+>>> ModelicaSystem(mod,"BouncingBall.mo","BouncingBall",["Modelica", "SystemDynamics", "dcmotor.mo"],"-d=newInst")

+Matlab does not support keyword arguments, and hence inorder to skip an argument, empty list should be used "[]" e.g.,

+>>> ModelicaSystem(mod,"BouncingBall.mo","BouncingBall",[],"-d=newInst")

 WorkDirectory
 ~~~~~~~~~~~~~
 For each Matlab session a temporary work directory is created and the results are published in that working directory, Inorder to get the workdirectory the users can